Dish of Succotash

 Make

 1. IF fresh LIMA BEANS (unlikely), simmer in lightly salted Water to cover until tender.
-IF frozen, just thaw.
+IF frozen, just thaw, or if canned just drain and rinse.

 2. Cut BACON into smallish pieces.